brootware/staging.github.io/_posts/2022-02-12-automating-kali-toolkit-installation.md

 ## Finding any existing upstream projects

-So I looked around for any open source projects that might fit this need and came across a couple of interesting projects which is [disposable-kali](https://github.com/stevemcilwain/Disposable-Kali) by stevemcilwain and a project called [kali-up](https://github.com/archcloudlabs/kali-up) by archcloudlabs.
+So I looked around for any upstream open source projects that might fit this need and came across a couple of interesting projects which is [disposable-kali](https://github.com/stevemcilwain/Disposable-Kali) by stevemcilwain and a project called [kali-up](https://github.com/archcloudlabs/kali-up) by archcloudlabs.

 ### Disposable-kali (Bash script approach)